JD Vance: the 'never Trump guy' who's about to become vice-president

 "What it’s doing is giving people an excuse to point the finger at someone else, point the finger at Mexican immigrants, or Chinese trade or the Democratic elites or whatever else.”

-But ironically, those are some of the finger-pointing themes that he has regularly raised as part of the Trump campaign.
+Ironically, those are exactly some of the themes that he himself regularly raised during the election campaign.

 Watch: JD Vance's journey from 'Never Trumper' to VP pick